BACK TO SCHOOL

-August is the most popular month for purchasing school supplies but isn't always the best.
-Although big-ticket items such as laptops tend to be at their lowest prices, a lot of school supplies go on clearance in September, as demand tapers off.
+August is the most popular month for buying school supplies but isn't always the best.
+Although big-ticket items such as laptops tend to be at their lowest prices, a lot of school supplies go on clearance in September as demand tapers off.
 Moreover, coupons often trickle out over several weeks, so penny-pinching parents may want to wait to fulfill each item on the list until the relevant coupon appears (and combine coupons with store sales to save even more).
 On the other hand, when ordering school supplies online, don't wait until the last minute.
 Expedited shipping fees can wipe out any savings.

 Some of the best sales on school essentials, including clothing, arrive too late to take advantage for the current year.
 But frugal parents can stock up on things they know for sure children will need next year (and won't expire in the meantime); check with the school for guidance.
 This definitely requires some forward thinking but has the potential for a big payoff.

 This is particularly important for families with several school-age children.
 Perhaps there are leftover pencils from last year, or perhaps a pencil box that a particular teacher requested for the first child can be recycled for the second.
 To make the sorting-out easier, combine new items with leftover supplies in a designated tote or cabinet.

 STICK TO THE PLAN

 Many teachers provide a detailed list of required supplies for the school year, complete with unit counts and sometimes even specific colors.
 Take the list to the store and don't deviate from it, or risk blowing your budget.
 There are plenty of items that would be "nice to have" or your child "might need," but if they aren't on the list, don't open your wallet.

 WAIT FOR A SALES TAX HOLIDAY